slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ![ADLS](./media/SDUD.png)

 ## Step 3.
-Data Engineering - Process SDUD Data in Azure Databricks (Persona: Data Engineer)
-First, you will build the retrospective analysis.
-The objective is to process and analyze the SDUD data to identify any drug prescription trends.
-Due to the large size of the datasets, Azure Databricks will be used to handle this big data engineering task.

-1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)
-2. Go to `Clusters`.
-Create a cluster with the following variables: (TBD)
-3. Go to `Workspace` > `Users` > your username > `Import`
-4. Select `Import from file` and select the notebook (.py) from the repository's `/02-DataEngineering/Notebooks` folder

-### 01_SDUD
-1. Update `data_lake_account_name` variable to your ADLS in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
-2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
-3. Run the notebook

-## Step 4.
-Analytics & Visualization
-## Step 4.1: Analytics - Prepare SDUD data for operational reporting (Persona: Data Architect)
-The SDUD data is now saved in ADLS.
-The data will be retrieved from the data lake and transformed into a data warehouse object for querying, reporting, and visualization.
-This will also include masking personal health information (PHI/PII) that can only be seen by specific users or groups.

-1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)
-2. Go to `Develop`, click `+`, and click `Import` to select all SQL scripts from the repository's `/04-Analytics&Reporting/` folder
-3. Run each of the scripts in the following order:
-    - TBD
-    - TBD

-## Step 4.2 Visualization - Plot SDUD data trends (Persona: Data Analyst)
-1. Launch the PowerBI embedded workspace (via Azure portal > PowerBI workspace > Workspace web URL)

-## Step 5.
-Data Science & Machine Learning
-Next, you will build a prospective analysis.
-Based on the drug trends identified from the SDUD data, the objective is to build a machine learning model based on the FAERS data associated with those drugs.
-Again due to the dataset sizes, Azure Databricks will be used to handle this big data engineering task.

-## Step 5.1: Unpack FAERS zip files using Synapse Pipelines (Persona: Data Engineer)
-2. Process FAERS data in Databricks

-## Step 5.2: Process FAERS Data in Azure Databrick (Persona: Pro Data Scientist)
-1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)
-2. Go to `Clusters`.
-Create a cluster with the following variables: (TBD)
-3. Go to `Workspace` > `Users` > your username > `Import`
-4. Select `Import from file` and select the notebook (.py) from the repository's `/02-DataEngineering/Notebooks` folder

-### 01_SDUD
-1. Update `data_lake_account_name` variable to your ADLS in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
-2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
-3. Run the notebook

-3. Run AML autoML
-5. See if can improve model code-first back in DB
-6. Deploy model in using AML

-## Step 3.
 Update storage account permisions
 In order to perform the necessary actions in Synapse workspace, you will need to grant more access.